harvard-acc/smaug/README.md

 **Execution target**: This determines where the actual binary executable will be run: on a native host or in simulation under gem5.

-Currently, we have four architectures and three execution targets.
+Currently, we have five architectures and three execution targets.

 **Architectures**